Skip to content

 http://localhost:8000/parks/acad/viz/static-map

-This returns a PNG image showing the park boundary and all collected trails.
+The response is a PNG image showing the park boundary and all collected trails.
 Trails are color-coded by data source: blue for OpenStreetMap, orange for The National Map.
 Purple points mark hiking locations imported from your KML files.

 Acadia trail map showing OSM and TNM trails